 1. W-9 Form Submission:

-Before beginning work, independent contractors must fill out a W-9 form.
+Before beginning work, 1099 independent contractors must fill out a W-9 form.
 This form provides your clients with your correct Taxpayer Identification Number (TIN) and certification that you are not subject to backup withholding.
 It’s a prerequisite for receiving payments and helps clients report your earnings to the IRS.
+If you’re a sole proprietor or LLC and are not sure if you’d be considerent a 1099 contractor, consult with a tax professional on how to navigate this.

 2. Receiving a 1099-NEC: